 This gives amazing insight into the engagement and reach of your tweets.
 From this data you can learn which types of tweets will work best for you.
 You can also check the comparison of your current activity results with previous weeks.
 It’s free to use and just looking at it will not only give you useful insight but motivate you to continue and improving.
 Try it and you will see what I mean.

 Access the Twitter Analytics Dashboard here (you will need to login to your Twitter account)

 Trello for organising your life and your business

 I can honestly say, right now, that I am running my business largely using Trello.
 It’s been a few months since we started to be actively using it, thanks to a tip from Al Cattel.
 Each member of the team has a Trello board, and we put in all our projects and tasks into different “cards”.
 When a task is done, we move it to “done” (very satisfying!).
 Boards are shared so other team members can assign tasks.
 We can include images, documents and deadlines – and checklists to break down projects into steps.
 It’s been so useful, especially now that each member is using it.
 I really encourage you to try it out – first by using it for your own tasks, and then with shared boards for you to use with people you work with and collaborate with.
 It’s a simple tool with huge capacity for use – and it is so adaptable.
-For ideas, take the Trello tour
+For more see this very thorough review on Trello and for ideas, take the Trello tour

 Sideways surfing – and how people are skipping your homepage!